-There are two distinct species of the leopard in Ceylon, viz., the 'chetah,' and the 'leopard' or 'panther.'
-There have been many opinions on the subject, but I have taken particular notice of the two animals, and nothing can be more clear than the distinction.1
+There are two distinct species of the leopard in Ceylon-viz., the "chetah," and the "leopard" or "panther."
+There have been many opinions on the subject, but I have taken particular notice of the two animals, and nothing can be more clear than the distinction.

-The 'chetah' is much smaller than the leopard, seldom exceeding seven feet from the nose to the end of the tail.
-He is covered with round black 'spots' of the size of a shilling, and his weight rarely exceeds ninety pounds.
+The "chetah" is much smaller than the leopard, seldom exceeding seven feet from the nose to the end of the tail.
+He is covered with round black "spots" of the size of a shilling, and his weight rarely exceeds ninety pounds.

 The leopard varies from eight to nine feet in length, and has been known to reach even ten feet.
-His body is covered with black 'rings,' with a rich brown centre-his muzzle and legs are speckled with black 'spots,' and his weight is from 110 to 170 pounds.
-There is little or no distinction between the leopard and the panther, they are synonymous terms for a variety of species in different countries.
+His body is covered with black "rings," with a rich brown centre-his muzzle and legs are speckled with black "spots," and his weight is from one hundred and ten to one hundred and seventy pounds.
+There is little or no distinction between the leopard and the panther; they are synonymous terms for a variety of species in different countries.
+In Ceylon all leopards are termed

-In Ceylon all leopards are termed 'chetahs'; which proceeds from the general ignorance of the presence of the two species.
+"chetahs;" which proceeds from the general ignorance of the presence of the two species.

-The power of the animal is wonderful in proportion to its weight.
-I have seen a full-grown bullock with its neck broken by a leopard.
-It is the popular belief that the effect is produced by a blow of the paw; this is not the case; it is not simply the blow, but it is the combination of the weight, the muscular power, and the momentum of the spring, which render the effects of a leopard's attack so surprising.
+The power of a leopard is wonderful in proportion to his weight.
+I have seen a full-grown bullock with its neck broken by the leopard that attacked it.
+It is the popular belief that the effect is produced by a blow of the paw; this is not the case; it is not simply the blow, but it is the combination of the weight, the power and the momentum of the spring which renders the effects of a leopard's attack so surprising.